Enforcing Child Custody & Support Orders

 If your former spouse or the other parent of your child is violating your divorce or child custody order, you have the right to file a motion of contempt.
 This is an official request to the court to require an individual to perform the stipulations of the court order.
 The court may also penalize the person for non-compliance.

 Whether you are seeking to hold a person in contempt of court, or you need to defend against such an action, DeBra Law, LLC, is here to advocate aggressively on your behalf.
-Our Cincinnati family law attorney can provide you with the trusted counsel you need to resolve the matters as quickly and effectively as possible.
+Our Cincinnati family law attorney can provide you with the trusted counsel you need to resolve the matter as quickly and effectively as possible.

 Filing For Contempt Of Court In Ohio